o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/list-operations.md

 ![\[Diagram showing the inputs and results of a file pattern comparison operation.\]](/images/user-guide/assetbundler/file-pattern-operation.png)

-## How to Perform Multiple Asset List Comparison Operations {#how-to-perform-list-comparison}
+## How to Perform Multiple Asset List Comparison Operations

 The following guidance shows the process of creating an asset list for a game patch that only contains modified and updated text \(`.txt`\) file content\.
 During the process, it also validates the asset list contents against an inclusion list generated as the result of an intersection comparison\.